thedigitalkern/jamdocs/docs/imaging-softwares-3d.md

 ## Bring in Interactivity for your Product Videos / Media Content

 * [**Adobe After Effects**](https://www.adobe.com/in/products/aftereffects.html "Adobe After Effects - Creative Cloud Application") **for adding MotionGraphics** - With Adobe After Effects compositing and animation software, there’s nothing you can’t create.
 Work seamlessly with Adobe apps.
 Create compositions in Premiere Pro.
 Use Dynamic Link to eliminate intermediate rendering between applications.
 Import from Photoshop, Illustrator, Character Animator, [**Adobe XD**](https://www.adobe.com/in/products/xd.html "Adobe XD is a powerful, collaborative, easy-to-use platform that helps you and your team create designs for websites, mobile apps, voice interfaces, games and more"), and Animate.
 Use Team Projects to collaborate with editors anywhere and integrate with 300+ software and hardware partners.
 * [**Adobe Premiere Pro**](https://www.adobe.com/in/products/premiere.html "Adobe Premiere Pro - Video Editing - Premiere Rush - Adobe Sensei") - Premiere Pro is the industry-leading video editing software for film, TV and the web.
-Creative tools, integration with other apps and services and the power of [**Adobe Sensei**](https://www.adobe.com/in/sensei.html "Adobe Sensei") - Designing and delivering the perfect customer experience can be complicated.
-Adobe Sensei uses AI and machine learning to make it easier — helping you to create effortlessly, make informed decisions and target marketing for better results.
+Creative tools, integration with other apps and services, and the power of [**Adobe Sensei**](https://www.adobe.com/in/sensei.html "Adobe Sensei") - Designing and delivering the perfect customer experience can be complicated.
+Adobe Sensei uses AI and machine learning to make it easier — helping you to create effortlessly, make informed decisions, and target marketing for better results.
 This, in turn, will help you craft footage into polished films and videos.
 With Premiere Rush you can create and edit new projects from any device.
 * [**Final Cut Pro for MacOSx**](https://www.apple.com/in/final-cut-pro "Final Cut Pro for MacOSx")
 * [**GoPro Hero8 Black for Reviews and Influencers**](https://gopro.com/en/us/ "GoPro Hero8 Black for Reviews and Influencers")
 * [**GoPro Mobile App**](https://gopro.com/en/us/shop/softwareandapp "GoPro Mobile App - Automatically turn your footage into killer videos—with themes, music and effects—in just seconds.") for Mobile Editing on the Go